tarantool/doc/doc/reference/reference_sql/sql.rst

 ``OR`` or (logic)
 Return TRUE if either operand is TRUE.
-Return FALSE if both operands are false.
+Return FALSE if both operands are FALSE.
 Return UNKNOWN if one operand is UNKNOWN and the other operand is (UNKNOWN or FALSE).

 ``||`` concatenate (string manipulation)